tanfwong/rfsoc_notes/_sources/ch6/ocl_prog.md

     // Compute the size of array in bytes size_t size_in_bytes = DATA_SIZE * sizeof(int);

-    // Creates a vector of DATA_SIZE elements with an initial value of 10 and 32
-    // using customized allocator for getting buffer alignment to 4k boundary

     std::vector<cl::Device> devices;
     cl_int err;
     cl::Context context;